SIXTH FORMER SUPPORTS CULTURAL CHANGE

 Immie concluded, “I have already received the most amazing support from everyone at Warminster and it's been a great driving force.
 Thank you to everyone for supporting this important initiative.”

 The Bold Voices Gala Evening takes place at Warminster School on Saturday 18 September.
 There are ONLY 100 tickets available, with some tables already reserved.
-To book tickets/tables please contact Immie before 30 July.
 Please contact Immie for tickets, information regarding sponsorship, donations or if you would like to assist. [email protected]

-*Tickets are £50 if booked prior to 30 July, then £60 thereafter (£500 per table).
-Ticket includes a champagne reception with canapés, wine, delicious supper prepared by Warminster Catering Department, special raffle/auction and dancing until late.
+*Tickets are £50.
+Ticket includes a champagne reception with canapés, wine, delicious supper prepared by Warminster Catering Department, special raffle/auction and dancing until late with a top female DJ!
 All proceeds raised will go towards the Bold Voices Ambassador Programme.

 Bold Voices is a not-for-profit social enterprise working to create a safer, more equal and mutually respectful society for the next generation.